UrbanHak/miami-dao/README.md

 # Miami Dade DAO - Community Platform

-A modern web platform for onboarding new members to the Miami Dade DAO community, providing access to South Florida resources like ducation, libraries, parks and recreation through the Miami Community ID.
+A modern web platform for onboarding new members to the Miami Dade DAO community, providing access to South Florida resources like education, libraries, parks and recreation through the Miami Community ID.

 ## About Miami Dade DAO